 Once fully dry, they are cut into 6-, 12- or 30-inch pieces and packaged, ready to feed your dog as a treat.

-Are Bully Sticks Good for Dogs?
+Benefits of Bully Sticks for Dogs

 One of the main benefits that attract pet parents to bully sticks are the oral health benefits.
 Bully sticks are pretty tough, and will give even strong chewing dogs a good 30 minutes of chewing time.
 Smaller dogs may even get a few hours or days out of a bully stick.
 All that chewing is great for teeth, due to the mechanical abrasion which helps remove tartar.